 Probably six months?
 Exactly.
-So I got sick in September 20 24th of September 2001.
-And I got home on my birthday that was a goal and we really push it forward, even though I was quite unwell still.
-March 17 I finally got home and I was able to you know, there’s still a bit up in our living room and it was was a pretty big die for the family that built a ramp at the back that I could use a wheelchair on and I was just good to be in a familiar surroundings again, with my dogs and just being at home and instead of that horrible sterile hospital environment that I was in for.
+So I got sick on September 20 and 24th of September 2001.
+When I got home on my birthday that was a goal and we really push it forward, even though I was quite unwell still.
+March 17 I finally got home and I was able to you know, there’s still a bit up in our living room and it was a pretty big die for the family that built a ramp at the back that I could use a wheelchair on and I was just good to be in familiar surroundings again, with my dogs and just being at home and instead of that horrible sterile hospital environment that I was in for.

 What are some of the tools that you use to get you to the next level?
 So did you have to seek assistance from a psychologist, you know, what were some of the tools to help you overcome what you had been through and then overcome the challenges that you were going to experience to get back upright?

-I guess in terms of psychologists, I had a couple of counselors along the way in hospital and also in rehab, but I’m very, very blessed to have such a really strong supportive family that we are open, we talk to each other and they They really were, who I leaned on, and they leaned on me as well.
+I guess in terms of psychologists, I had a couple of counselors along the way in the hospital and also in rehab, but I’m very, very blessed to have such a really strong supportive family that we are open, we talk to each other, and they They really were, who I leaned on, and they leaned on me as well.
 I mean, when I got home we used to we brought the way through.

 Remember, we know from the very start, we used a lot of humor a lot of the time to sort of lessen the impact of the severity of the situation.
 You know, I remember going home and I’d pretend that my amputated leg was a horse or something like that.
-And I remember speaking to my parents, when they walk into the room, and they’d giggle and you’re not laughing, you’re sort of crying in those moments.
+And I remember speaking to my parents when they walk into the room, and they’d giggle and you’re not laughing, you’re sort of crying in those moments.

-And, and it was nice to sort of lighten it up and try and make it a little bit of a, you know, a little bit of joy is probably not a good word, but just a lot in that situation out.
+And, it was nice to sort of lighten it up and try and make it a little bit of a, you know, a little bit of joy is probably not a good word, but just a lot in that situation out.
 Yeah.
 As opposed to having this heavy sort of really dense content the whole way through that six months.
 It was nice to have that sort of comic relief, I guess.

 Yeah, I’ll just let the listeners know for people that can hear some noises or people in the background.
 Yeah, Mike is in the amazing suburb of St Kilda at the moment.
-And he’s sitting in a co working space which we love these days.
-And from time to time, we’re going to hear some people chatting in the background, but that’s not going to stop us from having a an awesome interview.
+And he’s sitting in a co-working space which we love these days.
+And from time to time, we’re going to hear some people chatting in the background, but that’s not going to stop us from having an awesome interview.

-Your I remember you the first day I met you, I was invited to come and sit in on a group where some speakers get together to teach to support each other sort of developing the skill of public speaking.
-Yep, and I was I was coming in fresh, I only knew one person there.
+I remember the first day I met you, I was invited to come and sit in on a group where some speakers get together to teach to support each other sort of developing the skill of public speaking.
+Yep, and I was coming in fresh, I only knew one person there.
 And I was greeted, and I felt really welcome.
 I felt like I had known you guys Forever After about five minutes.

-But one of the things that I continue to go back to and I just also record when you said you might a little bit of humor about it, is how very quickly you’re very comfortable at getting the prosthetic limb off and handing it around for everyone to check it out.
+But one of the things that I continue to go back to and I just also record when you said you might have a little bit of humor about it, is how very quickly you’re very comfortable at getting the prosthetic limb off and handing it around for everyone to check it out.

 Why not bill?
 I mean, if you can, if you can do it, why not?
-So that’s, you know, I think normalizing the situation and creating humans that they will otherwise if I walk around with a with a gloomy look on my face, and one of the things is when people see it, it’s quite confronting to do but but it helps break ice.
+So that’s, you know, I think normalizing the situation and creating humans that they will otherwise if I walk around with a gloomy look on my face, and one of the things is when people see it, it’s quite confronting to do but it helps break the ice.
 It’s a really good icebreaker.

 If you’re doing things like that.
-Then all of a sudden people are well this is this guy is obviously comfortable with the situation he’s not doesn’t have any qualms about taking legs off in front of people.
+Then all of a sudden people are well this this guy who is obviously comfortable with the situation he’s not doesn’t have any qualms about taking his legs off in front of people.
 When I speak to students, I’m always taking my legs off and doing crazy things and getting them to hold them in an audience and take photos and whatever it is because it is the who gives, who cares?
-Really, I mean, it’s a it’s just a limb it comes off what’s decided that you can’t use that as a way of communicating.
+Really, I mean, it’s just a limb it comes off what’s decided that you can’t use that as a way of communicating.

 Breaking the stigma and a wide, wider of connecting with people emotionally, you know, like they feel more comfortable around me and I feel more comfortable around them.

 Yeah.
 And it was also it was good fun.
-And it was a first time I had ever experienced somebody being so forward with that type of thing.
+And it was the first time I had ever experienced somebody being so forward with that type of thing.
 And you know what, it wasn’t bad.
 It was great.
-I actually really quite enjoyed the way that you look at look at it and the way you go about it.
+I actually really quite enjoyed the way that you look at it and the way you go about it.
 And also remember one of the Instagram photos that you put up and when you did you had to leave it.

 Yeah, just recently.
 Yeah, that’s right.
 That was just a bit of a laugh.
-It was talking about the the actual long Part of the cat I don’t know what they call it might have my shades shades or something.
+It was talking about the actual long Part of the cat I don’t know what they call it might have my shades shades or something.
 Yeah.
 Because I’m pretty tall.
 So I’m six foot four.
 So when I take my legs off, I’m still probably just as tall as most people.